OrvilleChomer/FaceShieldInfo/README.md

 # FaceShieldInfo
-Here you will find resources to help you Make and get Distributed protective Face Shields
+Here folks who have access to 3D Printers to find resources to help them Make and get Distributed protective Face Shields to organizations/people who need them.